-“Let’s not waste anytime wondering about what could have been or not.
+“Let’s not waste any time wondering about what could have been or not.
 Show me the way––Can’t wait.”

 I lead the way to the cellar, passing the rose garden and through the arcades.
-“I came many time to play with those games while visiting, never knew about the cellar.”
+“I came many times to play with those games while visiting, never knew about the cellar.”
 Marlon is now all excited about the discovery to come.

 “Those are the steps, here at the end of the room.
 The cellar is down below.”